codingMustache/codingMustache/README.md

 ## Joke of the Day

-I think circles are pointless.
+My boss told me to have a good day... so I went home.

 ## Daily Trivia

-Nvidia&#039;s headquarters are based in which Silicon Valley city?
+What internet protocol was documented in RFC 1459?
- 1. Santa Clara
+ 1. FTP
- 2. Mountain View
+ 2. HTTP
- 3. Cupertino
+ 3. IRC
- 4. Palo Alto
+ 4. HTTPS

 <details>
   <summary>Answer</summary>
-  Santa Clara
+  IRC
 </details>